tene CLI Reference

 Man Page

-After Homebrew install (brew install tomo-kay/tene/tene), the man page is
+After Homebrew install (brew install agent-kay-it/tene/tene), the man page is

 available: